 On April 30, 2021, and in conjunction with the SpotX Acquisition, we entered into a credit agreement (the "Credit Agreement") with Goldman Sachs Bank USA as administrative and collateral agent, and other lending parties thereto for a \$360.0 million seven-year senior secured term loan facility ("Term Loan B Facility") and a \$52.5 million senior secured revolving credit facility (the "Revolving Credit Facility"), which was subsequently increased to \$65.0 million in June 2021.
-As part of the Term Loan B Facility, the Company received \$325 million in proceeds, net of discounts and fees, which were used to finance the SpotX Acquisition and related transactions and for general corporate purposes.
-At June 30, 2022, amounts available under the Revolving Credit Facility were \$59.7 million, net of letters of credit outstanding in the amount of \$5.3 million.
-Accrued interest for the Term Loan B Facility at June 30, 2022 was \$1.3 million.
+As part of the Term Loan B Facility, the Company received \$325 million in proceeds, net of discounts and fees, which were used to finance the SpotX

+Acquisition and related transactions and for general corporate purposes.
+At September 30, 2022, amounts available under the Revolving Credit Facility were \$59.7 million, net of letters of credit outstanding in the amount of \$5.3 million.
+Accrued interest for the Term Loan B Facility at September 30, 2022 was \$0.7 million.

-On December 13, 2021, the Board of Directors approved a share repurchase program, under which the company is authorized to purchase up to \$50.0 million of its common stock over the twelve month period commencing December 10, 2021.
+In December 2021, the Board of Directors approved a share repurchase program, under which the company is authorized to purchase up to \$50.0 million of its common stock from December 10, 2021 through December 10, 2022.
 The repurchase program allows the company to repurchase its common stock using open market stock purchases, privately negotiated transactions, block trades or other means in accordance with U.S. securities laws.
-Approximately \$28.3 million worth of shares remained available for purchase under this discretionary plan as of June 30, 2022.
+Approximately \$28.3 million remained available for purchase under this share repurchase program as of September 30, 2022.
+On November 4, 2022, the Board of Directors approved an extension of the share repurchase program through December 15, 2023.